haskelladdict/sconcho/sconcho/doc/manual.rst

 available within sconcho.

 To *add* a new symbol click on the *Add New Symbol* button.
 Then enter the required information in the respective fields of the dialog.
 You need to provide an SVG image file of your symbol, a symbol name, category, default width and finally a symbol description.
 Then click on *Add Symbol*.
 You can cancel adding the symbol by pressing *Cancel* at any time.

 **Please Note:**:

 Sconcho does not provide a facility for creating the SVG images needed for a new symbol.
-You can use the excellent program Inkscape <http://inkscape.org/> for this purpose.
-Inkscape was also used to create the symbols that come with sconcho.
+You can use the excellent program Inkscape
+<http://inkscape.org/> for this purpose.
+Inkscape was also used to create
+the symbols that come with sconcho.

 By default, your new symbols are stored within your home directory (*C:/Documents and Settings/Username* on Windows).
 You can change the location in the *Custom Symbols & Logging* tab of the *Preferences* Dialog.
+If you change the location any existing custom symbols in the old location will be lost until you copy them into the new location "by hand".

 The currently selected custom symbol can be updated or deleted.
 Deletion is only possible if the symbol does not appear in the currently worked on chart.